 Cholesterol is a sterol.
 The liver makes cholesterol.
 Therefore, only animal products have cholesterol.
 Plant foods do not provide any cholesterol.
 The foods that have the highest amounts of cholesterol are organ meats, shrimp, squid, egg yolks, and large portions of meat or poultry (portions exceeding 8 ounces per day).
 Dietary cholesterol can adversely affect serum cholesterol profiles, but not to the extent that saturated, hydrogenated or trans-fat can.
-Without risk factors for CHD, dietary cholesterol should be kept at 300 mg per day, or less.
-With risk factors for CHD (diabetes is a risk factor) dietary cholesterol should be kept to no more than 200 mg per day.
+The goal is < 300 mg/day from dietary sources.